40net-cloud/fortinet-oci-solutions/FortiADC/Standalone/terraform/README.md

 Change the password immediately, then upload and activate your FortiADC BYOL license through the FortiADC interface.
 Licensing can trigger a reboot.

-The bootstrap configuration leaves `port1` on DHCP so it retains OCI's primary-VNIC address and default gateway.
-It assigns `backend_private_ip` to `port2` when provided; for existing-subnet deployments, leave it blank to let OCI allocate the address automatically.
-Ping is enabled on that interface.
+The FortiADC image uses OCI's primary-VNIC address and default gateway on `port1`.
+Management and application traffic share this interface.

 ## Outputs

 - `management_url`
 - `management_public_ip`
 - `frontend_private_ip`
-- `backend_private_ip`
 - `instance_id`
 - `initial_password` (sensitive)
 - `selected_marketplace_image_id`